aadrians/portfolio/index.md

 <p>
 The first Capstone project required us to showcase our dashboard in excel.
 We were to search for raw data and 'clean' the data through the Power Query application in excel.
 The data on diamonds caught my attention and I decided to use this data for the project.
 Although the data had only 10 columns, it had about 54,000 rows which made it a relatively large dataset.
-Thankfully, the data was quite complete and little to be done on 'cleaning' the data.
+Thankfully, the data was quite complete and little had to be done on 'cleaning' the data.
 </p>

 <p>